Michele Bachmann: Family

 In 1978, as Michele Amble, she married Marcus Bachmann, now a clinical therapist with a master's degree from Regent University and a Ph.D. from Union Graduate School, whom she met while they were undergraduates.
 After she received an LL.M. in taxation from William & Mary School of Law in 1988, the couple moved to Stillwater, Minnesota, a town of 18,000 near Saint Paul, where they run a Christian counseling center that administered gay conversion therapy.
 Bachmann and her husband have five children: Lucas, Harrison, Elisa, Caroline, and Sophia.
 In a 2011 town hall meeting, she said that she suffered a miscarriage after the birth of their second child, Harrison, an event she said shaped her anti-abortion views.
+Bachmann later moved to Greater East Side in Saint Paul and then to West Lakeland Township.
+In January 2019, Bachmann sold her West Lakeland Township house for $945,000 but has remained a resident in the Eastern side of Saint Paul.

 Bachmann and her husband have also provided foster care to 23 other children, all of whom were teenage girls.
 The Bachmanns were licensed from 1992 to 2000 to handle up to three foster children at a time, with the last arriving in 1998.
 The Bachmanns began by providing short-term care for girls with eating disorders who were patients in a University of Minnesota program.
 Their home was legally defined as a treatment home, with a daily reimbursement rate per child from the state.
 Some girls stayed a few months, others more than a year.

 Bachmann is a former beauty pageant contestant.